mpitt-test-org/actions-playground/README.md

 # GitHub Actions playground

 I use this repository to test GitHub actions.
-I will happily force-push master etc.
+I will happily force-push master, try potentially dangerous things with files and secrets, and so on.

-&lt;Jedi Wave&gt; **This is not the repository you are looking for!**
+In short: &lt;Jedi Wave&gt; **This is not the repository you are looking for!**